leowithiam/music-blog-website/README.md

 - [Not a Number](https://www.nan.fyi/)
 - [Cassie Codes](https://www.cassie.codes/)

-I then created a Figma design file using auto-layout to outline a desktop layout, and a mobile layout for both the homepage and the blog post pages for the project.
+I then created a Figma design file using auto-layout to outline a desktop layout, and a mobile layout for both the homepage and the blog post pages for the project.All images featured on the homepage are AI generated, using [Leonardo.Ai](https://leonardo.ai/), a free AI image generation service.
+This allowed me to obtain high-resolution images that matched the same aesthetic and colour scheme I wanted without extensive photo editing.

 ## Challenges